userotti/suite/compatibility/css/require-use-of-known-properties.md

 # How to Fix

 Use valid CSS or fix your typo.
-So if you've got `.box{heigth: 10px}` just fix it up.
+So if you've got `.box{height: 10px}` just fix it up.